Fashion of Madonna: Influence and impact

+Industrial and conceptual

-Madonna's fashion sense and its cultural impact were extensively discussed.
+Madonna's fashion sense and its cultural impact have received both immediate and retrospective discussions.
 The staff of Billboard commented in 2015, that "her sense of style became as influential as her chart-topping tunes".
-In Oh Fashion (1994) by professors Shari Benstock and Suzanne Ferriss, it was described: "Madonna's fashion moves generally caught shifts in cultural style and taste".
+In Oh Fashion (1994), it was described: "Madonna's fashion moves generally caught shifts in cultural style and taste".
+In 2018, Liana Satenstein from Vogue referred to her "huge impact on the runway and the red carpet over the course of her decades-long career".

-The influence of Madonna was so solid, that agents from Arianne Phillips to Diane Asitimbay made similar connotations by stating with the advent of Madonna, "fashion has never been the same" and she "changed fashion forever".
-Paloma Herce from fashion magazine Harper's Bazaar, in its Spanish-language edition, commented that she created a "before and after" period.
-American designer Todd Oldham, was quoted as saying that she is to fashion what the Big Bang theory is to the creation of the world.